sixbitglitch/EQRAT/README.md

 Step_Delay_Timer_Half_Phase = Step_Delay_Microseconds / 2

-I use Step_Delay_Timer_Half_Phase in the timer1 OCR1A calculations This alternates the step pin Low and High to complete one full step/microstep in two phases
+I use Step_Delay_Timer_Half_Phase in the timer1 OCR1A calculations This alternates the step pin Low and High to complete one full step/microstep in two phases.
+Timer is then calculated using:

-You can calc the valuee of OCR1A with

 OCR1A= ( 16000000 / (1/(Step_Delay_Timer_Half_Phase)) * 1000000) * 8) ) -1